 You need data: good data.
 You need to clearly make problems visible.
 You need to show where you've been and where you're going.
 Your "spidey" senses won't get that done.

 I cannot stress this strongly enough.
 Data is everything.
 Period.
 For manufacturing people, Data is the Bible.

 Data too late to be useful

 You've got tons of data.
 It might even be data that's really pretty darn good.
 Your shop floor folks have been scribbling their fingers to the bone making tick marks to put on a spreadsheet.
 Unfortunately, you spent all of the past weekend compiling and computing last week's data.
-If only you'd been able to finish it sooner and could have made adjustment for this week.
+If only you'd been able to finish it sooner and could have made adjustments for this week.

-If you don't have accurate, real-time data, whatever 'solution' you're using isn't doing you any favors.
+If you don't have accurate, real-time data, whatever "solution" you're using isn't doing you any favors.
 It might be time to consider that MES.